What does fasting glucose measure?

 Why should I check fasting glucose?

-Elevated fasting glucose is related to 8 of the top 10 leading causes of death, and yet many people without a diagnosed metabolic condition pay little attention to it.
-Most people with prediabetic levels of glucose don’t even know it.
+An elevated fasting blood sugar level is related to 8 of the top 10 leading causes of death, and yet many people without a diagnosed metabolic condition pay little attention to it.
+Most people with a prediabetic amount of glucose don’t even know it.

 When you eat and take in excess glucose, your pancreas releases a hormone called insulin, which helps clear it from your bloodstream into cells or storage.
-But if you consistently spike your glucose levels with high sugar foods, for example, your body has to produce large surges of insulin to deal with it.
+But if you consistently spike your glucose levels with high-glycemic foods, for example, your body has to produce large surges of insulin to deal with it.
 Over time, this can cause insulin resistance—a condition in which your cells become less sensitive to the hormone.
-Insulin resistance can factor into chronic conditions such as heart disease, diabetes, infertility, and Alzheimer’s disease.
-Insulin resistance can progress further to Type 2 diabetes, a condition in which your body is unable to adequately regulate blood sugar.
+Insulin resistance can factor into chronic conditions such as heart disease, kidney disease, diabetes, infertility, and Alzheimer’s disease.
+Insulin resistance can progress further to Type 2 diabetes mellitus, a condition in which your body is unable to adequately regulate blood sugar.

 High fasting glucose can also damage your quality of life in subtler ways.
-Research suggests that it’s linked with reduced cognitive performance as well as depression and anxiety.
+Research suggests that it’s a risk factor for reduced cognitive performance as well as depression and anxiety.
 It may also be associated with skin issues such as acne, poor sleep, higher stress levels, and sexual dysfunction.

 How do I get fasting glucose checked?

-To test your fasting glucose, you’ll typically need to refrain from eating for 8-12 hours.
+To test your fasting plasma glucose, you’ll typically need to refrain from eating for 8-12 hours.
 This allows the food in your gut to be fully digested so your blood glucose can stabilize.
 Your blood is then tested using one of the techniques below.
-Results are typically reported in milligrams per deciliter of blood (mg/dL) or millimoles per liter of blood (mmol/L).
+Test results are typically reported in milligrams per deciliter of blood (mg/dL) or millimoles per liter of blood (mmol/L).

 1. Laboratory blood work

-Your healthcare provider or a lab technician draws your blood and then tests it.
-Fasting glucose is usually tested as part of the basic metabolic health blood panel you’d get at your annual physical.
+Your healthcare provider or a lab technician draws a blood sample and then tests it.
+A fasting blood sugar test is usually part of the basic metabolic health blood panel you’d get at your annual physical.
 You can also request this test directly from a commercial laboratory like Quest Diagnostics or Labcorp.

 2. Finger prick testing